MIDDELBURG : NETHERLANDS

 by the maker cited in Remarks above

-(1 bells remain from that work.)
+(1 bell remains from that work.)

 Auxiliary mechanisms: E